liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = Which versions of Bootstrap are supported? =

-This plugin supports Bootstrap v4 and v5 (experimental).
+This plugin supports Bootstrap v4 and v5.

 = Is Bootstrap included? =